 Image:Beef and dairy grazing are the primary land-uses in the catchment.

-The Capel River has most of its catchment in the Darling and Whicher Scarp, where it flows through a deeply incised channel across the coastal plain, through the Capel township where it is joined by Gynudup Brook and Tren Creek before discharging to Geographe Bay.
-The Capel River was diverted in the late 1880s when the River was diverted from the Wonnerup Inlet onto Geographe Bay through the Higgins Cut.
+The Capel River has most of its catchment in the Darling and Whicher Scarp, where it flows through a deeply incised channel across the Swan coastal plain, through the Capel township where it is joined by Gynudup Brook and Tren Creek before discharging into the ocean at Peppermint Grove Beach.
 The Capel River flows year round, and receives discharges from the underlying Leederville Aquifer.
 Since 2000, the mean annual flow for the Capel River is 35.5GL/yr of a total of 203 GL/yr for the waterways of the Geographe catchment.
-The downstream end of the river is regulated by a floodgate to prevent salt water from migrating upstream during low flows and affecting grazing land in the lower reaches of the catchment.
+The Capel River was diverted in the late 1880s when the River was diverted from the Wonnerup Inlet into Geographe Bay through the Higgins Cut.
+The downstream end of the river is regulated by a floodgate (right) to prevent salt water from migrating upstream during low flows and affecting grazing land in the lower reaches of the catchment.

 Nutrient concentrations are currently acceptable in the Capel River, however nitrogen and phosphorus loads discharging to Geographe Bay are one of the highest of all the reporting catchments due to the large size of the catchment.

-The nutrient loads in the Capel River are driven by agricultural land use in the catchment such as beef and dairy grazing, horticulture and horse agistment.
+The nutrient loads in the Capel River are driven by agricultural land use in the catchment, mostly beef grazing, dairy grazing and horticulture.
 Three dairy sheds occur in close proximity to the river in the middle catchment.
 These point sources contribute to both nitrogen and phosphorus loads.